shellyscheng/Simple-Java-Programs/README.md

 Implement a class called SymbolBalance.java .
 It should take a the name of a java file as a command line argument.
 Read in the file and check to make sure that all { }'s, ( )'s, [ ]'s, " "'s, and /* 's are properly balanced.
 Make sure to ignore characters within literal strings and comment blocks.

-## PermutationBox
+## Permutation Box
-A simple JAVA GUI to implement permutation for a string
+Permutation for a string

 ## Greedy Snake Game